dimagi/commcare-hq/corehq/motech/README.md

 with OpenMRS.

 ### Importing data from OpenMRS to CommCare

-CommCare can import data from OpenMRS using OpenMRS's Reporting API.
+CommCare can import data from OpenMRS using OpenMRS's Reporting API and OpenMRS's Atom feed API.
+The Reporting API is used for periodic imports, for example monthly.
+The Atom feed API is for importing data as it is added or changed in OpenMRS.

 ### Sending data from CommCare to OpenMRS

 CommCare sends data to OpenMRS using its Web Services API.

-All data sent to OpenMRS relates to what OpenMRS refers to as "patients", "visits", "encounters" and "events".
-In CommCare these correspond to properties of one or a handful of case types, and values of some form questions.
+All data sent to OpenMRS relates to what OpenMRS refers to as "patients", "visits", "encounters" and "observations".
+In CommCare these correspond to properties of one or a handful of case types, and values of form questions.

 CommCare uses Repeaters to build and send a workflow of requests to OpenMRS, populated using both cases and forms.

+Using an OpenMRS Repeater in conjunction with its OpenMRS server's Atom feed allows bidirectional live updates.

 History